rustworthy/auto-batching-proxy/README.md

 ```
   Success rate: 100.00%
-  Total:        30.0050 sec
+  Total:        30.0055 sec
-  Slowest:      3.5077 sec
+  Slowest:      2.3149 sec
-  Fastest:      0.0444 sec
+  Fastest:      0.1060 sec
-  Average:      2.1521 sec
+  Average:      1.6606 sec
-  Requests/sec: 95.9508
+  Requests/sec: 123.8106

-  Total data:   48.48 MiB
+  Total data:   63.61 MiB
   Size/request: 18.53 KiB
-  Size/sec:     1.62 MiB
+  Size/sec:     2.12 MiB
 ```

-You can see that the fastest requests are pretty close which implies our wrapper does not introduce that much of overhead in general.
-But in general - upon a few load test runs - we are observing that fewer requests per second when sending via the batching proxy.
-Apparently, we are compensating this with some gains elsewhere - in the resources savings on the upstream service side and reduced costs for each individual user.
+The reports above are examples from one single test run.
+In general - upon a few load test runs - we are observing that fewer requests per second when sending via the batching proxy (circa 20% reduction).
+The slowest requests are pretty close to each other, while the fast request request without proxy is 2.5x faster (30-100ms vs 100-200ms), i.e. our wrap _does_ introduce some overhead.
+Apparently, we are compensating for this with the gains elsewhere - in the resources savings on the upstream service size and reduced costs for each individual user.

 Also it makes sense to play around and fine-tune the `MAX_WAIT_TIME` and `MAX_BATCH_SIZE` parameters, e.g. when we first tried the test with our development